 A particle is projected from a point (0, 1) on Y-axis (assume +Y direction vertically upwards ) aiming towards a point (4, 9).
 It fell on the ground along the x-axis in 1 sec.
 Taking g = 10 m/s2 and all coordinate in metres, find the coordinates where it fell.

 A car travels 6 km towards north at an angle of 45° to the east and then travels distance of 4 km towards north at an angle of 135° to the east.
 How far is the point from the starting point.
 What angle does the straight line joining its initial and final position makes with the east?

-At what angle must the two forces (x + y) and (x – y) act so that the resultant may be ?
+At what angle must the two forces (x + y) and (x – y) act so that the resultant comes out to be ?

-Figure below shows a body of mass M moving with the uniform speed v on a circular path of radius, R. What is the change in acceleration in going from P1 to P2 ?
+Figure below shows a body of mass M moving with a uniform speed v on a circular path of radius, R. What is the change in acceleration in going from P1 to P2?